apache/jackrabbit-site/src/site/markdown/creating-releases.md

 You should have a code signing key that is included in the Jackrabbit KEYS file.
 See [Appendix A](#Appendix_A:_Create_and_add_your_key_to_the_Jackrabbit_KEYS_file) at the end of this page for more details.

-You also need to tell Maven your Subversion credentials needed for deploying artifacts to the Nexus server at https://repository.apache.org/.
+You also need to tell Maven your Apache LDAP credentials needed for deploying artifacts to the Nexus server at https://repository.apache.org/.
 See [Appendix B](#Appendix_B:_Maven_settings) for the required settings.